 Metropolia leads a workpackage for creating a supported process for implementing piloting.
 Metropolia will gather together information on various piloting environments in the capital region and creates, tests and implements a clear process on how to select and agree on a suitable testing environment for each client.

 Work package lead: Timo Nykopp, Clean and sustainable solutions innovation hub Metropolia University of Applied Sciences

 The Natural Resources Institute Finland (Luke) leads a work package that develops a tool for assessing the overall sustainability and business potential of new innovations needed for the sustainability transformation.

 Work package lead: Susanne Heiska, Production Systems Unit, Luke

-VTT leads a work package that develops a mentoring process for startups, which will be piloted with the linkage teams participating in the Food SystemiCity programme.
+VTT leads a work package that develops the mentoring process for startups.
+The model consists of applying an ecosystem / network of mentors instead of a single mentor for each case and will be piloted with the linkage teams participating in the Food SystemiCity programme.